quickSilverShanks/VidSage/README.md

 * On the left sidebar of homepage it will show a spinner with text "Initializing Application...".
 Once its done in 30-40 seconds, it will turn green with text "Ready...".
 Now you can use the application features.
 * Go to `AI Assistant` page where some video ids are already available to which you can ask your query.
 It takes 10-30 seconds to get the reply, depends on resources (duh!).
 * If you want to use any other video to query and its not available in drop-down, go to `Add Video` page.
 Put in the video id and click on Fetch button.
-> Depending on the length of video this is going to take considerable amount of time so if you're just testing out the application I would `recommend using a nice informative video with length 7-15 minutes`.
+> Depending on the length of video this is going to take considerable amount of time so if you're just testing out the application I would `recommend using a nice informative video with length 10-15 minutes`.
 * Once the video transcript has been fetched(and indexed), it can be queried from "AI Assistant" page.

 ### Streamlit UI: CPU/GPU with complete docker setup

+**Ideal Scenario**: For end-users of this application.
+Containerized application with all features enabled to use.

 This is the recommended way to use this application.
 All the services will be built inside a docker comtainer and its going to take 15-20 minutes depending on internet speed and hardware.
 This is just like installing an application, one its done you can launch and use it next time within just a few seconds.
-Plus, no library gets installed in local, its all in docker land, so enjoy! :)
+Plus, no library gets installed in local, its all in docker land, so enjoy! :smiley:

 **Why 15-20 mnutes?** On its first run it will download images for all the required services as mentioned in `docker-compose-app.yml` file and then downloads the llm model and sentence transformer specified in `.env` file.
 It also installs the packages mentioned in `requirements.txt` and indexes available video transcripts in 'app_data' folder.